 Hello and welcome..

-I’m Jenny, mum of two girls and the proud owner of Jenny Lockyer Reflexology.
-I offer Reflexology from my home treatment cabin in Clayhall Road, Alverstoke, Gosport, easily accessed from Stubbington, Fareham, Hill Head, Portchester, Lee-on-Solent and Titchfield.
+I’m Jenny, the proud owner of Jenny Lockyer Reflexology.
+I offer Reflexology and other holistic therapies from my home treatment cabin in Clayhall Road, Alverstoke, Gosport, easily accessed from Stubbington, Fareham, Hill Head, Portchester, Lee-on-Solent and Titchfield.

-I first tried Reflexology during my first pregnancy where I was feeling a lot of stress and overwhelm in my work and needed something to help me relax and manage my anxiety levels.
-It certainly achieved that and so much more.
+I first discovered Reflexology during my first pregnancy when I was struggling with workplace stress and huge anxiety.
+I needed something to help me relax and improve my overall feelings of wellbeing.
+Reflexology achieved that and so much more!

 Finding myself continually singing the praises of reflexology I decided to follow my passion and study to become a reflexologist myself.